 A company’s balance sheet outlines the financial picture for investors.
-The balance sheet gives investors an inside look at how much money a company has on hand, the assets the company holds, and the debts it owes.
+This document gives investors an inside look at how much money a company has on hand, the assets the company holds, and the debts it owes.

-Keep in mind that balance sheets are always delayed.
-Balance sheets are usually updated quarterly and are released with the company’s quarterly report weeks or months after the close of each quarter.
+Keep in mind that financial documents from publicly traded companies are always delayed.
+In most cases, balance sheets are updated quarterly and are released with the company’s quarterly report weeks or months after the close of each quarter.

 The United States Securities and Exchange Commission (SEC) requires publicly traded companies to report financial results within 45 days following each quarter.
 However, annual reports may be delayed by up to 90 days.

 A basis point is one-hundredth of 1%.
 For example, if an investor says “Apple moved up 125 basis points,” it means that the price of Apple gained 1.25%.

 Basis points are often used in reference to changes in interest rates.